-4.3.2.1.
-The Business Committee of the Board of Directors shall consist of up to five (5) members of the Board including each of the following: the President, the three Business Directors, and one additional director as designated by a majority of the Directors then in office.

-4.3.2.2.
-All Business Committee members shall be entitled to vote on Business Committee matters.
+- 4.3.2.1.
+The Business Committee of the Board of Directors shall consist of up to five (5) members of the Board including each of the following: the President, the Vice President, and three directors designated by the Board - 4.3.2.2.
+All Business Committee members shall be entitled to vote on business matters.
 The Business Committee shall act by majority vote, provided that a quorum is present.
-A quorum shall consist of not less than four members of the Business Committee or (if the membership of the Business Committee is fewer than four), the attendance by all members of the Business Committee.

-4.3.2.3.
-The Business Committee shall have all the authority and power of the Board of Directors, except the Business Committee shall not: (a) authorize distributions; (b) approve or propose to members action that is required, pursuant to these Bylaws, the Articles of Incorporation or other applicable law, to be approved by members; (c) elect, appoint, or remove any director; (d) amend the Association's Articles of Incorporation; (e) adopt, amend, or repeal these Bylaws; (f) approve a plan of conversion or plan of merger not requiring member approval; or (g) approve a sale, lease, exchange, or other disposition of all, or substantially all, of the Association's property, with or without goodwill, otherwise than in the usual and regular course of business subject to approval by members.
+A quorum shall consist of not less than four members of the Business Committee or (if the membership of the Business Committee is fewer than four), the attendance by all members of the Business Committee - 4.3.2.3.
+The Business Committee shall have all the authority and power of the Board of Directors, except the Business Committee shall not: (a) authorize distributions; (b) approve or propose to members action that is required, pursuant to these Bylaws, the Articles of Incorporation or other applicable law, to be approved by members; (c) elect, appoint, or remove any director; (d) amend the Association's Articles of Incorporation; (e) adopt, amend, or repeal these Bylaws; (f) approve a plan of conversion or plan of merger not requiring member approval; or (g) approve a sale, lease, exchange, or other disposition of all, or substantially all, of the

+Association's property, with or without goodwill, otherwise than in the usual and regular course of business subject to approval by members.